DaniThe21Dev/Sky-Skipped/README.md

 - Place the mod in the mods folder
 - Start up your minecraft

-- Once minecraft is launched press the right control (ctrl) key, and itll open up a GUI.
+- Once minecraft is launched press the right control Right (Shift) key, and itll open up a GUI.
 Enjoy.

 - Download : https://github.com/DaniThe21Dev/Sky-Skipped/releases/tag/SkySkipped